nspcc-dev/neofs-dev-env/README.md

 192.168.130.74 s04.neofs.devenv
 ```

 This command shows addresses and hostnames of components.
-Add `make hosts` output to your local `/etc/hosts` file.
+Add `make hosts`
+output to your local `/etc/hosts` file.

 Run all services with command:
 ```
 $ make up
 ```

 When all services are up, you need to make GAS deposit for test wallet to be
 able to pay for NeoFS operations.
-Test wallet is located in `wallets/wallet.json`
+Test wallet is located in
-with the corresponding key in `wallets/wallet.key`.
-The password is empty.
+`wallets/wallet.json` with the corresponding key in `wallets/wallet.key`.
+The
+password is empty.

 ```
 $ make prepare.ir
 password >
 fa6ba62bffb04030d303dcc95bda7413e03aa3c7e6ca9c2f999d65db9ec9b82c
 ```

-Also you should add self-signed node (`s04.neofs.devenv`) certificate to truststore
+Also you should add self-signed node (`s04.neofs.devenv`) certificate to trusted
-(default location might be changed using `CA_CERTS_TRUSTED_STORE` variable).
+store (default location might be changed using `CA_CERTS_TRUSTED_STORE`
-This step is required for client services (neofs-http-gw, neofs-s3-gw) to interact with the node:
+variable).
+This step is required for client services (neofs-http-gw,
+neofs-s3-gw) to interact with the node:

 ```
 $ sudo make prepare.storage
 ```